utrack/gallery/README.md

 go test github.com/utrack/gallery/cmd/gogallery/...
 ```
 Tests are written using the [GoConvey](https://github.com/smartystreets/goconvey) framework.
 If you have `goconvey` tools installed in your `$PATH`, cd to the project's path and run `goconvey` to use its web interface.

+## TODO
+- [ ] Generate thumbnails and show them instead of fullsize images